 git add <filename>

-How to commit a file in Git?
+How do you commit a file in Git?

 git commit -m “This is my first commit”

-Note: During Our Git Installation we have set the Noptepad++ as the default editor.
+Note: During Our Git Installation, we have set the Noptepad++ as the default editor.

 Git commit

-On entering the above command it will open the configured default editor :
+On entering the above command, it will open the configured default editor :

 You can enter the commit message on that editor

-After Writing the commit message you can press ctrl+s to save the commit message and close the editor.
-On Closing the editor the changes will commit with the commit messages.
+After Writing the commit message, you can press ctrl+s to save the commit message and close the editor.
+On Closing the editor, the changes will commit with the commit messages.

-earlier in this post, we have performed the commit operation in 2 ways:
+Earlier in this post, we have performed the commit operation in 2 ways:

-- With the help of the Gitbash
+• With the help of the Gitbash

-- With the help of the Git editor which is configured during the installation
+• With the help of the Git editor, which is configured during the installation

-If you have nothing to commit, the terminal will tell you that there is nothing to commit without opening the text editor.
+If you have nothing to commit, the terminal will tell you there is nothing to commit without opening the text editor.
 However, if your text editor opens after running the command, it means there is something to commit.

-What is Commit Message?
+What is a Commit Message?

-Please make sure that each git commit has an associated commit message.
+Please make sure that each Git commit has an associated commit message.
 The goal of the message is to explain the reason behind the change.
 This will help us understand your code changes better.

 What’s a Good Git Commit Message?

-- The message should be in the imperative mode (so, “Add button” instead of “Added button”).
+• The message should be in the imperative mode (so, “Add button” instead of “Added button”).

-- The subject line should be limited to 50 characters.
+• The subject line should be limited to 50 characters.

 Why do we need to have commit messages?